rChimisso/E1P-Prolog/README.md

 ## How to use
 It's just necessary to load the file ['uri-parse.pl'].
-Then each method comes with a short Doc compliant to the [Prolog Documentation Standard] explaining each parameter and result.
+Then each predicate comes with a short Doc compliant to the [Prolog Documentation Standard] explaining each parameter and result.
 #